dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

 * `<node_type>` is an integer.
 For a homogeneous graph, its value is always 0.
 For heterogeneous graphs, its value indicates the type of each node.
-* `<weight1>`, `<weight2>`, etc are integers that indicate the node weights.
-  They are used by ParMETIS to balance graph partitions.
-  That is, ParMETIS will try their best effort to ensure that the sum of all node weights in each partition is roughly the same.
-For example, if we want to balance the number of nodes of each type among partitions, the number of node weights should be the same as the number of node types; each node weight indicates whether a node belongs to a node type.
+* `<weight1>`, `<weight2>`, etc are integers that indicate the node weights used by ParMETIS to balance graph partitions.
+If a user does not provide node weights, ParMETIS partitions a graph and balance the number of nodes in each partition (it is important to balance graph partitions in order to achieve good training speed).
+However, this default strategy may not be sufficient for many use cases.
+  For example, in a heterogeneous graph, we want to partition the graph so that all partitions have roughly the same number of nodes for each node type.
+The toy example below shows how we can use node weights to balance the number of nodes of different types.
 * `<orig_type_node_id>` is an integer representing the node ID in its own type.
 In DGL, nodes of each type are assigned with IDs starting from 0.
 For a homogeneous graph, this field is the same as the node ID.
 * `<attributes>` are optional fields.
 They can be used to store any values and ParMETIS does not interpret